10th Amendment to the Constitution

+10th Amendment to the Constitution**

 The 10th Amendment to the Constitution states that any powers not granted to the federal government “are reserved to the states, or to the people.”
 It was ratified along with the rest of the Bill of Rights on December 15, 1791.
 The 10th Amendment allows the powers not specifically given to the federal government to be given to the states and people of the states.
 It allows for states to create specific guidelines and regulations separate from the federal government.

-Historians credit Anti-Federalists with the inclusion of this amendment.
+Historians credit Anti-Federalists with the inclusion of the 10th amendment in the Constitution.
 Anti-Federalists were worried about a concentration of power in the national government and the 10th Amendment states that federal power is limited.
 In theory, the 10th Amendment prevents the federal government from having total authority over policies.
 In reality, the 14th Amendment's mandate that states must provide "any person within its jurisdiction the equal protection of the laws" provides for an active federal role in state policies.

 But what exactly are those limits has been, and still is, today a matter of intense political debate, especially given the Constitution's necessary and proper clause that states Congress can make the laws needed to perform its constitutional functions.
 Learn more about The 10th Amendment from National Constitution Center.
 You can learn more about the necessary and proper clause in Topic 5.1 of this book.

 Modules for this Standard Include: